-Real-Time Face Detection Using MATLAB - Electronics For You
+Face Detection Using MATLAB | Full Project With Source Code

 can i have your email address i need to buy the software from you if its possible.

 Dear aras, we are not a software provider.
-But for reference you can check out these open source alternatives to MATLAB: http://electronicsforu.com/resources/4-free-open-source-alternatives-matlab
+But for reference you can check out these open source alternatives to MATLAB: //electronicsforu.com/resources/4-free-open-source-alternatives-matlab

 Where can i get the correct source code plzzz i need it